chubi-x/Sort-it-Image-Classifier/README.md

 # Sort-it-Image-Classifier  :camera:
 Sort-it is an image classification application that classifies images of cats, dogs, bicycles, cars, and motorcycles.
-It was built using transfer learning from Google's Inception v3 model from the ImageNet Recognition Challenge
+I built it using transfer learning from Google's Inception v3 model from the ImageNet Recognition Challenge

+#Online Test
+wanna try it out for yourself? upload an image to http://sort-it.herokuapp.com/ and check it out!

 #################################
+#Dev Environment

 HOW TO RUN
 1. clone the repo